 The Solo Vocal Performance Rubric is intended to assess every aspect of how a student sings solo repertoire (folk songs, art songs, arias, Broadway, etc) while not damaging students who are not yet equipped to give a top-notch performance.
 This 100 point rubric evaluates 15 categories on a 1-5 point scale.
 5 points recognizes the student has mastered a specific skill while 1 point acknowledges the student has not grasped the concept; similar to taking the SAT, every performer receives 25 points for taking the vocal assessment.
 In reality, a student begins with a score of 40 because they earn 1 point as a minimum in every category as well.

 The Self-Assessment Rehearsal Participation Rubric that I will discuss later has 10 graded categories.
-Each category is scored 10,9,8,7,6; 10 is “all of the time” and 6 is “rarely”.
+Students score themselves in each category with 10, 9, 8, 7, 6 or 5, 4, 3, 2, 1.
+The top score on each rubric is 10 “all of the time” and the lowest score is “rarely”.
+Recently I’ve switch to a daily/weekly self-assessment form in order to reinforce more consistent participation.

 Rubrics should feel helpful and encouraging to the student and in no way come across as punitive.